ABI3105/ABI3105/README.md

 - 👀 I’m interested in Web App designing
 - 🌱 I’m currently learning UI/UX design
 - 💞️ I’m looking to collaborate on new project
-- 📫 Reach ne through marikalaabi@gmail.com
+- 📫 Reach me through marikalaabi@gmail.com
 - 😄 Linkedin: https://www.linkedin.com/in/marikala-m-117a8b239
-- ⚡ I have a background in Computer Science and Engineering and worked on few projects.My journey in tech started in college and since then i've been constantly learning and improving my skills.Before College i was a biology student.
+- ⚡ I have a background in Computer Science and Engineering and worked on few projects.
+My journey in tech started in college and since then i've been constantly learning and improving my skills.Before college i was a biology student.
 - ✨ Project: 1.
 Accident Identificaion and Alerting System 2.
 Fruit disease detection system

 <!---